 This information is part of a government initiative to enhance the material that higher education institutions provide about their degree programmes.

 It is one of many sources of information which will enable you to make an informed decision on what and where to study.

 Please note that some programmes do not have Discover Uni data available.

 The University provides some basic materials for you to use.
 However, in the later years of your degree, we encourage you to explore your own specific interests within briefs.

 You will need to pay the additional costs for any specialist materials you use in these projects.
 Costs vary depending on your:

 We estimate annual costs will be no greater than £150.

-Each year Product Design aims to offer a design focused trip in the second semester.
+Each year we aim to offer a design-focused trip in the second semester.
 You can apply for a subsidy to help with these costs.
-However, you will usually be required to cover:
+However, you will usually be required to pay for:

 - travel costs

 The amount you will actually pay will depend on the programme and courses you have selected, and the nature of each trip.